samuelclay/raphael-easing/README.md

 View a demo of animation easing techniques here: <http://demos.daylife.com/samuel/svg_photo_flipper_prototype.xhtml>

+**NOTE:** As of June 2009, this plugin requires a forked version of RaphaelJS.
+You can download it here: <https://github.com/conesus/raphael/tree>.
+Hopefully, these forked changes will be merged with the master Raphael JS code.

 ## To use:

  1. Include the `raphael.easing.1.3.js` file after your `raphael.js` file.